 © T. Krampe

 Theresa Krampe completed her BA in British and American Studies with Law as a minor subject at Bielefeld University.
-She also holds an MA in National and Transnational Studies from WWU Münster.
+She also holds an MA in National and Transnational Studies from Uni Münster.
 Her master thesis, entitled “No Straight Answers: Queering the Political Aesthetics of Video Gaming”, focusses on the representation of queer characters in contemporary role-playing videogames.
-She is currently working on her PhD project on self-reflexive strategies in videogames.
+She recently defended her PhD about the forms and functions of metareference in videogames.

 Research interests: